 $250 for a high quality barrel is what I expect…but keep in mind that it does come with a gas block already.
 It’s non-adjustable but if that doesn’t matter…it saves you about $30-40.

 The Ballistic Advantage Hanson barrel has served me well.
 I’m testing out other barrels all the time but I know I’ll be coming back to this one…especially for competition.

 Lightweight, accurate, and pretty good bang-for-the-buck…it’s one of the barrels I wholeheartedly recommend in my Best AR-15 Barrels article.

 What’s your experience with BA barrels…or have you tried one of their other variants?
+Or check out our other Favorite AR-15 Barrel Manufacturers.
 Let us know in the comments below!